daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 ---
 title: Some Information Theoretic Perspectives on LLM Theory
-bibFile: data/bibliography.json # path relative to the project root
+author: "Daniel Strauß, Supervisor: Suvrit Sra"
 ---

-Author: Daniel Strauß, Supervisor: Suvrit Sra
+---
+bibliography: data/bibliography.json
+---

-🍳 😯 🔲 📥 🚤 🌧 *By reading this blogpost, you will find out why this emoji sequence is here.*
+🍳 😯 🔲 📥 🚤 🌧 *By reading this blog post, you will find out why this emoji sequence is here.*

 Note: some proofs of this have been written down more cleanly in this [pdf-file](/blog/data/Formal_Writeup_Blogpost_of_what_is_the_meaning_of_the_estimation_error.pdf).